Leftovers: What's the difference between Clojure's rem(ainder) and mod(ulus) functions?

 (1 * 3) + 2 = 5

-When we learn about these concepts in math class or when we're out in the world dividing up pies and iPhones, the leftover, or remainder, is always positive.
+When we're out in the world dividing up pies and iPhones, the leftover, or remainder, is always positive.
 We don't have negative pies or iPhones, or do we?

 Wouldn't it also be true to say, that each person could have 2 iPhones but one person would have to give up one of their two iPhones?